hashicorp/vagrant/faq.md

 ### Don't virtual machines slow down your main development machine?

 The short answer: no. Longer answer: Given a big enough and busy enough virtual machine... perhaps.
-But through real-world usage, we've found that most virtual machines are small, using 256 to 500 MB or RAM, and typically are running mostly idle processes.
+But through real-world usage, we've found that most virtual machines are small, using 256 to 512 MB of RAM, and typically are running mostly idle processes.
 Its not as if the virtual machines are running 3D games (although I suppose you could try it)!